bigdata-i523/hid348/README.md

    - Budhaditya Roy
    hid:
    - 348
-   title: Something about NOSQL people DID NOT DO IN i524 (Figure out a topic which is not covered), need approval
+   title: "Something about NOSQL people DID NOT DO IN i524 Figure out a topic which is not covered need approval"
    abstract: This paper showcases this and that and the other
    url: https://github.com/bigdata-i523/hid348/paper2/report.pdf
    type: latex
-   status: in progress
+   status: 0%
 ```

 # Project

 We will assign new pids for you when we approve the project and reports
 Just use one type and delete the line with

 * Obviously, if you write a report instead of a project change *type: project* to *type: report*